cjheath/activefacts-compositions/README.md

 ## Development

 After checking out the repo, run `bundle` to install dependencies.
-Then, run `rake rspec` to run the tests.
+Then, run `rake spec` to run the tests.

 To install this gem onto your local machine from local source code, run `rake install`.